Here Where You Are Standing at The Modernist

 Peter James Houghton.

 There’s a clear hauntological charge running through the work.
 These are spaces built with a forward-looking confidence – homes, leisure complexes, civic centres – that now read as tragic optimism.
 The future they promised never arrived, leaving behind structures that feel temporally out of joint.
 They aren’t ruins yet.
-They’re worse than ruins: buildings still standing, but drained of purpose.
+The buildings still stand, but drained of purpose.
 In that sense, Houghton’s paintings sit close to the cultural condition described by Mark Fisher in Ghosts of My Life – environments haunted not by nostalgia, but by unfinished futures lingering in concrete and signage.

 The absence of people matters.
 Human life is everywhere implied by the architecture, yet never quite materialises.
 What emerges instead is a sense of suspension – not moments of collapse or drama, but places stuck in an endless present.
 As Houghton puts it: “The recurring theme of neglect and loneliness runs throughout my work just as it seems to run like blood through the veins of many 21st century Northern communities, giving places a sense of ghostly melancholia.”

-Shown at The Modernist on Port Street, Here Where You Are Standing is a quiet, sobering exhibition about what gets preserved, what gets forgotten, and what it means to stand among spaces that refuse to disappear cleanly.
+Shown at The Modernist on Port Street, Here Where You Are Standing is a quiet, sobering exhibition about what gets preserved, what gets forgotten, and what it means to stand among spaces that don’t disappear cleanly.
 All works are for sale.

 Where to go near Here Where You Are Standing at The Modernist